CarlSargunar/CarlSargunar/README.md

 I'm Carl, a web and app developer who likes to create and share some of the things I make.
 I'm probably most active on twitter, but I also blog and sometimes livestream.
 You can find my links below, I hope you will reach out if I can help.

-Be excellent to each other 🙂
+And remember, be excellent to each other 🙂

  - https://twitter.com/carlcod_es
  - https://carlcod.es